Page Reviewed / Updated - August 23, 2020

 Program participants are assessed to determine their daily care needs with input from the participants, family members, caregivers, and medical professionals.
 After the in-person assessment, qualified applicants are approved for a collection of services for a specific number of hours per month.
 Unfortunately, caregivers are not permitted to work overtime by the state and federally funded program.

 Once approved, participants are responsible for "self-directing" their care.
 Self-direction is also referred to as consumer direction and is based on the Medicaid concept of Cash and Counseling.
-Under IHSS, the care recipient is the boss and can hire, supervise, and terminate his/her caregiver’s employment.
-In addition to giving the participant greater control, this program is very popular with families because some family members, including the adult children can be paid to aid their elderly parents.
+Under IHSS, the care recipient is the boss and can hire, supervise, and end his/her caregiver’s employment.
+In addition to giving the participant greater control, this program is very popular with families because some family members, including the adult children, can be paid to aid their elderly parents.
 In some circumstances, even spouses can be paid to provide care for their husband or wife.

 There are four categories of recipients or sub-programs that make up IHSS:

 1. IHSS Residual Program (IHSS-R) – provides personal care for persons not fully Medi-Cal eligible

 2. IHSS Independence Plus Option Program (IPO) – pays spouses for providing personal care